isaacpitwa/AskPDF-frontend/README.md

 # AskPDF Front end
-> AskPDF allows users to upload PDF documents, ask questions related to the content of these documents, and receive answers based on natural language processing.
+> This project is a web application that allows users to upload PDF documents, ask questions related to the content of the PDFs, and receive answers.
+The backend is built using FastAPI, with natural language processing (NLP) capabilities powered by LangChain and LlamaIndex.
+The frontend is designed using React.js, and the application uses SQLite for database management and stores uploaded PDFs in the local filesystem.

-You can view the live AskPDF at [https://askpdf-fe.netlify.app/](https://askpdf-fe.netlify.app/)
+You can view the live AskPDF Demo at [Demo](https://files.fm/u/yeprfswn8t)

 ## Folder Structure